King-MRG1/Garment-Factory/README.md

-# DatabaseCreation
+# Database

 A robust Entity Framework Core-based database layer for the Garment Factory Management System, providing comprehensive data models, migrations, and database context configuration for enterprise-level garment production and inventory management.

 ## 📋 Overview

-The **DatabaseCreation** project establishes the foundational data access layer for the Garment Factory application.
+The **Database** project establishes the foundational data access layer for the Garment Factory application.
 It leverages Entity Framework Core with SQL Server to manage all database operations, including:

 - **Entity Models**: Comprehensive domain models for garment production, inventory, employees, and financial operations
 - **Database Context**: ASP.NET Core Identity integration with custom DbContext implementation